Occupational Therapist Per Diem - Acute Therapies

-Prepares written documentation as required by the profession and department, such as evaluation results, individualized treatment plans, progress reports and other such reports.
+Prepares electronic documentation as required by the profession and department, such as evaluation results, individualized treatment plans, progress reports and other such reports.

 Communicates with medical and allied health personnel regarding patients’ progress, needs and discharge planning.

-Documents patient care efficiently, timely and effectively through written communication.
+Documents patient care efficiently, timely and effectively through electronic communication.

 Coordinates with other service areas to ensure proper patient care.

-Supervises subordinate personnel according to departmental policy and professional standards; delegates treatment and treatment modalities to appropriate personnel.
+Supervises Occupational Therapy Assistants, aides and therapy students according to departmental policy and professional standards; delegates treatment and treatment modalities to appropriate personnel.

 Adheres to TMCH organizational and department-specific safety, confidentiality, values, policies and standards.